 Rick being fiercely independent and perhaps a little stubborn, it was important to both of us for him to do as much of his own care as possible.
 I was able to provide him with the time, direction, support, and encouragement to do for himself while looking for subtle hints that he was getting tired or frustrated – and I could tell not because of my nursing experience, but because of the lifetime partnership we shared.
-The hospital staff was always there for us and very busy it seemed no matter the time of day or night.
+The hospital staff was always there for us, even while they were busy no matter the time of day or night.

-We like being a part of the care team and participating in discussions/decisions.
+Were you part of the care team, participating in discussions/decisions?

-When Rick was on the ward, it was hard not being part of rounds with the care team.
+When Rick was in the ward, it was hard not being part of rounds with the care team.
 The doctor or staff member often came to talk to us after the rounds.
-However we didn't feel like we had a voice in the moment of discussions/decisions with the team.
-Consequently, I often had to hover on the ward waiting for an update or to have questions answered.
+However, we didn't feel like we had a voice in the moment of discussions/decisions with the team.
+Consequently, I had to hover around, waiting for an update or to have questions answered.
 I didn't want to leave in case I missed the doctor.
 This contrasted with our experience after Rick came out of surgery and was in ICU, where we valued meeting and discussing his care together with the medical team.
 When he was the sickest, hanging onto life, that is when I felt we were part of the team.

 Sadly, one of the hard truths is that not every one is going to win their fight.

-On May 1, 2017, Rick died of post transplant Lymph-proliferative disorder (Lymphoma).
-Rick's autopsy report was devastating – the lymphoma was so wide spread throughout his organs there was no chance he could beat this.
+On May 1st, 2017, Rick died of post-transplant Lymph-proliferative disorder (Lymphoma).
+Rick's autopsy report was devastating – the lymphoma was so widespread throughout his organs there was no chance he could have beat it.
 It was heartbreaking and didn't seem fair, but I am so grateful I was able to spend each and every day by his side.
-I believe the care team saw Rick as not just a patient, but more as a miracle man with a spirit that wouldn't give up!

-The role of patient caregiver would benefit from greater definition.
+Do you think the role of patient caregiver would benefit from greater definition?

-I also think patients and caregivers need more support and guidance about the logistics involved in situations like ours.
+Do you think patients and caregivers need more support and guidance about the logistics involved in situations like Rick’s?